digitallinguistics/app/.github/CONTRIBUTING.md

 - `.hbs`: The HTML template for the component, written in [Handlebars].
 - `.less`: The styling for the component, written in [LESS].
 - `.js`: The JavaScript controller that manages this view's functionality.
-- `.stories.js`: The code for rendering this component in Storybook.
+- `.stories.mdx`: The code for rendering this component in Storybook.
 - `.unit.js`: Unit tests for this component.

 All of these files should be located together in the same directory.
 For example, the `NavList` directory looks like this: